 Children are welcome at the Isle of Eriska and most rooms can accommodate an extras bed where a child under 8 can stay free of charge.
 Babysitting can be arranged and high tea is also available for children wishing to dine either in the Deck restaurant or fine dining restaurant.
 Children are permitted to use the indoor swimming pool between 10am and 5pm when accompanied by an adult.

-Despite having a small number of rooms the facilities at the Isle of Eriska are endless with 2 restaurants, a spa and leisure center with indoor pool, badmington and squash courts and a fitness center.
+Despite having a small number of rooms the facilities at the Isle of Eriska are endless with 2 restaurants, a spa and leisure centre with indoor pool, badmington and squash courts and a fitness centre.

 The choice of activities available at Isle of Eriska is endless with a golf, archery, clay pigeon shooting, falconry, axe throwing, pony trekking, mountain biking, fishing and sea kayaking all available on site.

 Crossing the bridge over Loch Creran to get to Isle of Eriska solidifies the feeling of luxury and seculsion.
 What more could you want from your holiday than to have the run of an entire island?
 A great place to get to know the Scottish Lochs and Isles first-hand, the hotel offers many an opportunity to explore the island, participate in traditional activities, and boat through the Loch to other nearby isles and towns.
 The hotel itself calls to the inner royal in us all, with the four poster beds, luxurious dining spaces, and warming fireplaces.
 A great spot to view local wildlife like seals and deer, this hotel is a beautiful destination unlike any other.